onikienko/use-chrome-storage/README.md

 ### useChromeStorageLocal(key, initialValue?)

-State will be persisted in `chrome.storage.local` (and updated from `chrome.storage.local` if it was updated in other contexts).
+The state will be persisted in `chrome.storage.local` (and updated from `chrome.storage.local` if it was updated in other contexts).
 If you want to use this hook in more than one place, use `createChromeStorageStateHookLocal`.

 - `key: string` - The key used in `chrome.storage.local`